ptal/std-expected-proposal/README.md

+!!!
+WARINING !!!

+This repository is abandoned.

-This proposal has moved to this repository https://github.com/viboes/std-make/blob/master/doc/proposal/expected/ Please, add any issues in the new repository.
+This proposal has moved to this repository https://github.com/viboes/std-make/blob/master/doc/proposal/expected/ and https://github.com/viboes/std-make/tree/master/doc/proposal/expected.

+Please, add any issues in the new repository.

+!!!
+WARINING !!!

 std-expected-proposal